-Hailed by The New York Times as a “virtuoso…one of the foremost saxophonists of his generation”, “brilliant”(The Guardian, UK), and “a sterling saxophonist” (The Baltimore Sun), TIMOTHY McALLISTER is one of today’s premier soloists, a member of the renowned PRISM Quartet, and a champion of contemporary music credited with dozens of recordings and over 150 premieres of new compositions by eminent and emerging composers worldwide.
-His 2022 premiere of John Corgiliano’s Triathlon: Concerto for Saxophonist and Orchestra, which employs soprano, alto and baritone saxes, was a tour de force “he gave the piece the knockout performance it deserved” (San Francisco Chronicle).
+Hailed as a “virtuoso” (The New York Times), “an exemplary soloist” (Gramophone Magazine), and “a titan of contemporary music and the instrument” (The Cleveland Plain Dealer), Timothy McAllister is today’s most celebrated classical saxophonist and a member of the GRAMMY® winning PRISM Quartet, with over 50 recordings and 250 premières of new compositions by eminent and emerging composers worldwide to his credit.
+McAllister has appeared with the world’s most prominent orchestras in over twenty countries, from the Chicago Symphony Orchestra to the BBC Symphony Orchestra at the Proms.
+His 2022 premiere of John Corigliano’s Triathlon: Concerto for Saxophonist and Orchestra, which employs soprano, alto and baritone saxes, was a tour de force “he gave the piece the knockout performance it deserved” (San Francisco Chronicle).

-A renowned teacher of his instrument, he has served as Professor of Saxophone at Northwestern University (IL), a Valade Artist Fellow for the Interlochen Center for the Arts (MI), and is a clinician for the Conn-Selmer and D’Addario companies.
-In September 2014 he joined the faculty of the University of Michigan School of Music, succeeding his legendary mentor, Donald Sinta.
-McAllister’s work can be heard on the Nonesuch, Deutsche Grammphon, Naxos, OMM, Stradivarius, Centaur, AUR, Albany, Parma, New Dynamic, Equilibrium, New Focus and innova record labels.
+A renowned teacher of his instrument, he has served as Professor of Saxophone at Northwestern University (IL), a Valade Artist Fellow for the Interlochen Center for the Arts (MI) and is a clinician for the Conn-Selmer and Backun companies.
+In 2014 he was appointed Professor of Saxophone at the University of Michigan School of Music, succeeding his legendary mentor, Donald Sinta.

 “he gave the piece the knockout performance it deserved” “McAllister gave a fluent demonstration of what his instrument — all his instruments — can do.
 He tore his way nimbly through intricate passagework, shaped lyrical melodies with the grace of an opera singer, and gave the piece all the theatrical panache it wanted.”
 [John Corigliano’s ‘Triathlon’ – premiere with the San Francisco Symphony] San Francisco Chronicle